 - A. A permit to appropriate water for a beneficial use is required from the DNRC before beginning a project that proposes the use of unappropriated surface water. - B. A permit to appropriate water is not required for construction of a pit or reservoir for use by livestock if: 1) the pit or reservoir has a maximum capacity of less than 15 acre-feet of water, 2) the impoundment is constructed on and will be accessible to a parcel of land that is owned or controlled by the applicant and is at least 40 acres in size, and 3) the appropriation is less than 30 acre-feet per year and is from a nonperennial flowing stream.
 However, an application for a provisional permit for a completed stockwater pit or reservoir must be submitted to the DNRC within 60 days after construction of the pit or reservoir.
 If the pit or reservoir adversely affects prior water rights, the DNRC may require modifications or revoke the permit. - C. An applicant may apply for a temporary permit to appropriate water if the use is for a limited period of time, i.e., for road construction or oil and gas exploration.
 The applicant must meet the criteria listed in 3.(2) on p.
-203. Permits expire on the date noted in the application.
+208. Permits expire on the date noted in the application.

 - D. A change in place of use, point of diversion, place of storage, or purpose of use of an appropriated water right also requires approval by the DNRC.
 An application to change must be submitted if a water right will be leased to someone or if a temporary change is desired.
 The historic use of the water rights to be changed must be provided. - E. A water user or the Montana Department of Fish, Wildlife and Parks may apply to temporarily change or lease a water right for instream flow to maintain or enhance instream flow to benefit the fishery resource. - F. The state, the federal government, or their subdivisions may apply for reservations of water for existing or future beneficial uses, or to maintain a minimum flow, level, or quality of water.
-The application must be filed with the DNRC which has the authority to grant, deny, or modify the reservation. - Statute: 85-2-301, et seq. and 85-2-402, et seq., MCA - Rule: ARM 36.12.101-36.12.106 and 36.16.103-36.12.106 - Contact: DEPARTMENT OF NATURAL RESOURCES AND CONSERVATION Water Resources Division Water Rights Bureau Office in Helena; or local Water Resources Regional Offices (see APPENDIX 2)
+The application must be filed with the DNRC which has the authority to grant, deny, or modify the reservation.

+Rule: ARM 36.12.101-36.12.106 and 36.16.103-36.12.106

+Water Rights Bureau Office in Helena; or local Water Resources

 An application for a beneficial water use permit or an application to change a water right must be made on forms available from the DNRC.
 The department has 180 days to review the application and notify the applicant of any defects.
 During this time the department also conducts an environmental review to determine the impacts of the proposed project (see MONTANA ENVIRONMENTAL POLICY ACT, p.
-132).
+133).
 If the DNRC does not notify the applicant of any defects within 180 days, the application is considered correct and complete.
-An incorrect or incomplete application does not lose its filing priority if it is corrected and refiled within 30 days or as the DNRC may allow, up to 90 days.
-An application not corrected within 90 days is by law terminated.
+An incorrect or incomplete application does not lose its filing priority if it is corrected and refiled within 120 days.
+An application not corrected or completed within 120 days is by law terminated.